Nkasi-e/Nkasi-e/README.md

 - 👋 Hi, I’m Emmanuel Nkasi @Nkasi-e
 - 👀 I’m interested in whatever makes life easier for the people around the globe and I believe your project does want to make life easier and better for people
-- 🌱 I’m currently learning software development technologies and also open to hire
+- 🌱 I’m a software developer open to learning new technologies
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me emmanuelnkasi@gmail.com twitter: @nkasijnr LinkedIn: https://www.linkedin.com/in/emmanuelnkasi